-Here are the directions for the general pairing of devices using an iPhone:
+Here are the directions for the general pairing of hearing aids using an iPhone:

 - Go to the Settings tab.

-- Under Accessibility, go to Hearing - Hearing Devices.
+- Under Accessibility, go to Hearing - Hearing aids.

-- Put your hearing devices in the pairing mode by either opening and closing the battery doors, turning them off and then back on or placing the devices in the charger and removing them.
-The hearing aids will then be visible under MFi hearing devices, and your name will appear and the manufacturer and device model will appear.
+- Put your hearing aids in the pairing mode by either opening and closing the battery doors, turning them off and then back on or placing the hearing aids in the charger and removing them.
+The hearing aids will then be visible under MFi hearing aids, and your name will appear and the manufacturer and hearing aid model will appear.

 - Next, you will be asked if you would like to pair your aid to the smartphone.
 Choose “yes” and this will appear twice, once for each hearing aid.

-If you have additional questions about pairing your Bluetooth hearing aids to your smartphone, please check with your device manufacturer or audiologist.
+If you have additional questions about pairing your Bluetooth hearing aids to your smartphone, please check with your hearing aid manufacturer or audiologist.
 Also, on our blog, you'll find instructions from some of the top manufacturers.